The Chaco Meridian

 criticisms directed at Lekson's political concept is the inaccuracy of

-the longitudinal alignments.
 Precision of coincidence on a north-south

 line is only one consideration in relation to possible ancient